 Here is a place that is loaded with barriers to access, yet students are sucked toward it as if magnetized.
 They are not bothered by these barriers.
 I think that one of the things that draws them toward it is the sense that it is a safe place.
-That is rather like the whole campus; the fence around it (except for the side of campus along the canal) with the guard gates, the fact that when a friend of ours tried to drive in with a motorcycle, he was stopped.
-And late at night (meaning 9 pm) when I walk back to our from from my Vietnamese class, there are girls out playing badminton or hackey-sac under the streetlights; no sense of any kind of threat or lurking danger.
+That is rather like the whole campus; the fence around it, even along the canal, that opens only at the guard gates, where a friend of ours who tried to drive in with a motorcycle was stopped and had to call us on his cell phone.
+And late at night (meaning 9 pm) when I walk back to our room from my Vietnamese class, there are girls out playing badminton or hackey-sac under the streetlights; no sense of any kind of threat or lurking danger.

-How about faculty?
-Faculty are under great pressure to do research and publish.
-True, the only journals that “count’ are ISI/Scopus journals, which reminds me of the U of Illinois where they did not want to count publications in education or history journals.
-But the pressure on the university as a whole to demonstrate its success as a model (autonomous private, fiscally independent but receiving large amounts of money from the government nonetheless) by ranking high on the basis of published articles is enormous.
+Still asking the question about the relation of this library to the whole that it has been created to represent and defend: How about faculty?
+Faculty are under great pressure to publish.
+True, the only journals that “count’ are ISI/Scopus journals, which reminds me a bit of the U of Illinois.
+But the pressure on the university to demonstrate its success as a model (public but autonmous in the sense of fiscally independent but receiving large amounts of money such as for buildings from the government nonetheless) by ranking high on the basis of published articles is enormous, and this pressure gets passed down.
 Since current faculty are teaching huge workloads (four or five classes per semester, with 80-90 students per class) their chances of being able to get research done (much less learn how to do it) are faint, so the university hires academics from other universities on year-long contracts and then counts their publications as TDTs for the purpose of rising in the rankings.
 We have talked with some of these “foreign” faculty and they themselves are not confused about what is going on.
-But their presence has a secondary effect — it interleaves the body of the teaching workforce with people who are in the habit of doing research and who generate discussions.
+On the other hand, our presence has a secondary effect — it interleaves the body of the teaching workforce with people who are in the habit of doing research and who generate discussions.
 Like the journal club, of which more later.

-Back to the issue of the tension between access and the powerful attraction created by the library
+Back to the tension between access and the powerful attraction of the library